Knighten-Homelab/vm-cloudflare-ddns/README.md

 1. Create a VM that uses a [customized Debian Cloud-Init image](https://github.com/Johnny-Knighten/ansible-homelab-proxmox-cloud-init-templates-playbooks/tree/main) on a Proxmox cluster
 2. Create a DNS A-Record on a local PowerDNS server
-3. Register the VM host on AWX to assist with Ansible automation

 After the above resources are created, we then use AWX to run a Ansible playbook on our new VM that will: